Clock Factorized Quantum Monte Carlo Method for Long-range Interacting Systems: clock factorized quantum Monte Carlo Algorithms

 To derive the bound hazard rate of $P_j$, one should first identify the factor's ``worst background".
 In this context, the term ``background" refers to the portion of unchanged configuration that interacts with the segment to be updated.
 In this example, the background is the spin state between $\tau_1$ and $\tau_2$ on the $j$-th worldline, represented by $\sigma_j\left(\tau\right)$ with $\tau \in [\tau_1,\tau_2]$.
 Hence, the ``worst background" refers to a certain possible formation of background that can induce the most significant energy change after the update.
 This worst possible background depends solely on the characteristics of the model to be studied, thus making the bound hazard rate $\hat{h}_j$ independent of the actual configuration.
 In the LRTFIM, $\sigma$ take the value of $\pm 1$ and $J_{ij}$ is positive; thus, the worst background of $P_j$ is that case where the state between $\tau_1$ and $\tau_2$ on $j$ is same to that on the $i$-th worldline: $\sigma_j(\tau) = \sigma_i$ for $\tau \in [\tau_1,\tau_2]$.
 Consequently, the largest possible energy change is $2 J_{ij} |\tau_2-\tau_1|$, and the bound hazard rate is given by,

-It is evident that $\hat{h}_j$ has a configuration-independent expression and can be adopted in the event-based sampling process.
+It is evident that $\hat{h}_j$ has a configuration-independent expression and can be adopted in the clock sampling process.

-The event-based sampling method also requires that the bound hazard rate for an update must be arranged in decreasing order.
+The clock sampling method also requires that the bound hazard rate for an update must be arranged in decreasing order.
 This is achieved by computing all $N-1$ interaction strengths $J_{ij}$ for the $i$-th site at the beginning of the simulation, sorting them in decreasing order, and then using this sorted list for all updates.
 For a given local update, the value of $|\tau_2-\tau_1|$ is constant, resulting in $\hat{h}_{j}$ being a function of the interaction strength $J_{ij}$.
 By using the sorted list of interaction strengths, the bound hazard rate is automatically ordered for any update, eliminating the need to explicitly sort $\hat{h}_j$ for each update.
-This approach ensures that the bound hazard rate is efficiently evaluated and arranged, meeting the requirement of event-based sampling.
+This approach ensures that the bound hazard rate is efficiently evaluated and arranged, meeting the requirement of clock sampling.

-Simulations with various exponents of the long-range interaction and system sizes are conducted to comprehensively test the efficiency and robustness of the event-based Metropolis algorithm.
-The computational complexities of the long-range transverse field model for different exponents are compared, and the complexities of the event-based Metropolis algorithm of the LRTFIM on both 2D square and 3D cubic lattices are shown in Fig~\ref{fig:complexity_2d}(a) and Fig~\ref{fig:complexity_3d}(a), respectively.
+Simulations with various exponents of the long-range interaction and system sizes are conducted to comprehensively test the efficiency and robustness of the clock factorized metropolis algorithm.
+The computational complexities of the long-range transverse field model for different exponents are compared, and the complexities of the clock factorized metropolis algorithm of the LRTFIM on both 2D square and 3D cubic lattices are shown in Fig.~\ref{fig:complexity_2d}(a) and Fig.~\ref{fig:complexity_3d}(a), respectively.
 The simulations are conducted near the critical point of the corresponding short-range model, $h = 3.04433$ for the 2D square lattice~\cite{PhysRevB.102.094101, blote2002cluster} and $h = 5.158129$ for the 3D cubic lattice~\cite{blote2002cluster}.
 The inverse temperature is fixed at $\beta = 10$.
-The almost constant computational complexity observed for different system sizes demonstrates a significant improvement in simulation efficiency achieved by the event-based sampling algorithm.
+The almost constant computational complexity observed for different system sizes demonstrates a significant improvement in simulation efficiency achieved by the clock sampling algorithm.